maxgoren/CellularAutomata/README.md

 ### A word on quality
 ```
 WARNING: This is NOT high quality java code.
-This is code completely igores at least half
+This code completely igores at least half of
 the principles of object oriented programming.
 getters and setters?
 Hah.
 Everything is declared
 public.
 Objects change the internal state of other